CarlosAMolina/microservice-apis-python/README.md

 ### Query document

 Is all the text written required to run a Query or a Mutation.
+If we use parametrized queries and mutations (see the corresponding section), the JSON used as input is not part of the query document; in GraphiQL, these mutation parameters are part of the `Query variables` section.

 Example: